InfinitumForm/cf-geoplugin/readme.txt

 * Fixed PHP errors from previous version

 == Upgrade Notice ==

+= 8.6.7 =
+* Fixed WooCommerce Payments control
+* Fixed API calls and pointed to the new CDN servers
+* Improved cache

 = 8.6.6 =
 * Moved to new domain wpgeocontroller.com